pennlabs/infrastructure/cdk/kittyhawk/README.md

 The easiest way to get started with a Kittyhawk project is by following the following steps or by copying one of our existing products.
 At the end of this README, you can also see a simple example typescript file using Kittyhawk.

 ## 1. Set up CDK8s Typescript Project
 Create a `k8s` folder within your project.
-Within that folder, create a `cdk` folder.

-Inside the `cdk` folder, initialize a `cdk8s` typescript project.
+Inside the `k8s` folder, initialize a `cdk8s` typescript project.
 You can do that by following the official cdk8s instructions [here](https://cdk8s.io/docs/latest/getting-started/#new-project).

 ## 2. Add Kittyhawk
-Import the kittyhawk library from `yarn` or `npm` and start writing your deployment configuration in Typescript.
+Import the kittyhawk library (`yarn add @pennlabs/kittyhawk`) and start writing your deployment configuration in Typescript.

 At the very top level, add to your `main.ts` file in the following format using the `PennLabsChart`.